Peter Hooley: Sophomore Campaign

 During 2013–14 season for Albany, Hooley would start 32 of the 33 games he appeared in averaging 35.1 minutes per game.
-The only game he would not start would be on Senior Night, when Albany coach Will Brown elected to start all seniors in the Great Danes’ final regular season home game.
+The only game he would not start would be on Senior Night, when Albany coach Will Brown elected to start all seniors in the Great Danes' final regular season home game.
 Hooley would reach a new career high for points in a game several times throughout the season, peaking with a 30-point outing as Albany defeated UMBC in the first round of the America East tournament.
 In total, Hooley would accumulate 10 games in which he scored at least 20 points and 25 games in which he scored in double figures, on his way to averaging a team high 15.5 points per contest.
 Hooley would tally 512 points, 87 assists and 89 rebounds for the season as the Albany Great Danes men's basketball team repeated as America East tournament champions; punching their ticket to the 2014 NCAA Division I men's basketball tournament with a 69–60 victory over the Stony Brook Seawolves men's basketball program.
 Hooley would be named the America East Conference men's basketball tournament Reggie Lewis Most Outstanding Player for the first time in his career.

 Junior Campaign

 Hooley missed 9 games for Albany during the 2014–15 season including 8 straight America East Conference games as he returned to Australia to be with his ailing mother.
-His mother, Sue Hooley, would pass away after a 4 1/2-year battle with colon cancer on 30 January 2015.
+His mother, Sue Hooley, would die after a 4 1/2-year battle with colon cancer on 30 January 2015.
 Hooley, who would later state "I always played for her before all of this", would eventually continue to do just that.
 On 13 February 2015 he returned to the court for Albany, recording his 1000th career point in a six-point Great Dane's victory at NJIT.
 With only five games remaining in the regular season, Hooley would ease his way back into the rotation for Albany, averaging 24.2 minutes per game while coming off of the bench.